crodjer/sysit/README.md

 various status bars - such as that of `tmux`, `i3`/`sway` etc.

 ## Understanding the output
-  Memory Usage
+  Memory Usage
- CPU Usage and Frequency
+  CPU Information (usage and optionally frequency)
- Temperature for the hottest sensor.
+  Temperature for the hottest sensor
-   Network Ping
+  Network Ping

 # Usage